Licensed & Insured | Serving Taunton, MA

 A pump-out is calmer than people picture.
 You don't need to do anything beyond pointing toward the tank if you know where it is and clearing any obstacles around the lid.

 When the truck pulls in, our technician finds the access ports and opens them.
 A heavy-duty vacuum hose drops into the tank and we draw out the scum, the effluent, and the bottom sludge in one continuous job.
 With the tank empty, we check the walls for cracks, inspect the inlet and outlet baffles, and confirm the tees that direct flow are still in place.
-A failed baffle is one of the quickest ways for solids to slip into your field, so catching it now beats finding out the hard way.
+A failed baffle is one of the quickest ways for solids to slip into your field lines, so catching it now beats finding out the hard way.

 Skip the backup, skip the surprise bill.
 A short phone call today keeps a small problem from turning into a large one.